 My family has always had the tradition of playing Christmas bingo on Christmas Eve.
 We play, win prizes, then open new Christmas PJs.

 But ever since my son has gotten old enough to realize how much bingo is, he’s been asking us to play bingo way more than just Christmas Eve.

-And I’ve created 20 free printable cards for you to download at the bottom of this post.
-If you need more than 20 cards, you can get more in my shop here!
+I’ve created 20 free printable cards for you to download at the bottom of this post.
+If you need more than 20 cards for a large group, you can get more in my shop here!

 You don’t need much to play bingo, especially this Thanksgiving bingo.
-All you’ll need are:
+All you’ll need to play this great game are:

 - Calling sheet – included in the download mentioned above

 - Bingo markers – I use these but you could totally use Thanksgiving colored candies, bingo stampers, or really anything small that fits on the cards.
 Candy corn is always a really fun choice but make sure to provide enough people can sneak a few to eat!

 - Prizes – again, this is totally up to you what to give out as prizes, but I’ve got an entire list of fun ideas below in this post for whoever wins the game of bingo!

 If you want to use these Thanksgiving bingo boards over and over again, print them on white cardstock and laminate.
 Then you can just have people mark off the spaces with dry erase markers to play instead of having to provide bingo chips to cover the spaces.